Henry Mainwaring: Pardon and service in the Royal Navy

 When his pirate activities almost broke the tenuous peace between England, Spain and Portugal, King James I threatened to send a fleet after Mainwaring, to whom he later granted a royal pardon in 1616 for having saved the Newfoundland trading fleet near Gibraltar.

 Mainwaring wrote a book on piracy (Discourse of Pirates, on the suppression of piracy, 1618), the manuscript of which is in the British Museum.
 In his book, he explains what causes a desperate man to turn to piracy.
 He also advises the King against granting pardons to pirates.
 The King promptly dispatched Mainwaring to the Venetian Republic as his representative, over the protests of the Spanish ambassador.

 Mainwaring was knighted at Woking on 20 March 1618.
 He was commissioned in the Royal Navy.
 In 1621, he was elected Member of Parliament from Dover.

+Mainwaring compiled a detailed dictionary of nautical terms in the 1620s that was published in London in 1644 as The Sea-Man's Dictionary.

 Mainwaring became vice-admiral before leaving the navy in 1639.
 As a Royalist, he served in the King's cause in the English Civil War, was exiled to France, and died in poverty.
 He was buried at St. Giles' Church, Camberwell, London, on 15 May 1653.